VHCosta/lwc-coca-cola/README.md

-# Salesforce DX Project: Next Steps
+# Salesforce DX Project: Coca Cola Store

-Now that you’ve created a Salesforce DX project, what’s next?
-Here are some documentation resources to get you started.
+A Salesforce DX project featuring a store to sell faux products, to gauge knowledge about Salesforce LWC and Community.

+[More general info about SFDX and deployment below -- generated automatically by SFDX:]

 ## How Do You Plan to Deploy Your Changes?